-As of April 2013, we have completed and compiled a comprehensive Preferred Lender List (PLL) with fixed rate options, variable rate options, and interest payment (while in school) options for the 2013-14 academic year.
+As of June 2016, in coordination with the UC Office of the President, we have compiled a comprehensive Preferred Lender List (PLL) with fixed rate options, variable rate options, and interest payment (while in school) options.
 The selection process considered the needs of our students in the categories of pricing, service, and technology.
 Below is the list provided by the UC Office of the President.

-Loan proceeds will credit your CARS account and pay any outstanding charges.
+Loan proceeds will credit your CalCentral bill and pay any outstanding charges.
 If a balance remains, the refund will be sent to your personal bank account if you have signed up EFT (Electronic Funds Transfer).

 Please visit our Loan Repayment Page for information on previous preferred lender lists and about your lenders from last year.

 The Department of Education (ED) encourages all eligible students to consider Federal Loans first.
 Conversely, no matter what entity lends the funds, students should review the terms in detail.
 The Haas Financial Aid Office is available to provide further information in-person, by phone, via email and through alternate media such as podcasts and chats.

 The Haas Financial Aid Office does not receive, and will not accept, inducements from lenders in exchange for inclusion in the Preferred Lender List, nor does the Haas School share in the profits from student loans.
 For more details feel free to read The University of California Code of Conduct in Regard to Preferred Lender Arrangements.
 Within the Interim PLL is the required Truth-in-Lending Agreement (TILA) Disclosure for each lender.